ory/docs/docs/oathkeeper/sdk.md

 All SDKs use automated code generation provided by [`openapi-generator`](https://github.com/OpenAPITools/openapi-generator).
 Unfortunately, `openapi-generator` has serious breaking changes in the generated code when upgrading versions.
-Therefore, we do not make backwards compatibility promises with regards to the generated SDKs.
+Therefore, we don't make backwards compatibility promises with regards to the generated SDKs.
 We hope to improve this process in the future.